03- Fresh Water

 The flow of freshwater interrupted with waterfalls

 The programme is about how water in a river changes during the course starting as raindrops falling from the clouds until it ends up in the sea if it doesn’t end up in some other destination, like a lake.
 Most of the time the river Amazon is followed and pointed out that its path does include waterfalls (coming from the Andes and flowing to the sea you would think that was unavoidable).
-Unfortunately, as Attenborough talks about its waterfalls he is actually talking about the Iguacu river which falls from the Iguacu Falls.
+Unfortunately, as Attenborough talks about its waterfalls he is actually talking about the Parana river which falls from the Iguacu Falls.

-Despite Attenborough’s words (taken from the text file included with the video, but Iguacu spelling is mine):
+Despite Attenborough’s words (taken from the text file included with the video, but Iguacu spelling is mine)

 “Even for giant rivers like the Amazon the journey to the sea is not always smooth or uninterrupted.
 Iguacu Falls on the border of Brazil and Argentina ..”